-Canadian interest rates are hovering near historic lows, making borrowing money more attractive than ever.
-But prospective homebuyers looking to take on mortgage debt face a difficult choice.
-Should they choose a variable-rate mortgage in the hopes that rates will fall even lower, or lock in at today’s rock-bottom levels before interest rates begin to climb?
+Canadian interest rates are hovering near record highs compared to the last decade, making borrowing money significantly more expensive.
+Prospective homebuyers looking to take on mortgage debt face a difficult choice.
+Should they choose a variable-rate mortgage in the hopes that rates will fall, or lock in today before interest rates climb even further?

 Know the Difference Between Fixed and Variable Mortgage Rates

 With a fixed-rate mortgage, the interest rate remains the same for the entire duration of the loan.
-For example, in the case of a five-year fixed rate mortgage being offered at 2.44%, the borrower will continue to pay 2.44% for the full five-year term, at which point he or she will have to renew.
+For example, in the case of a five-year fixed rate mortgage being offered at 4.79%, the borrower will continue to pay 4.79% for the full five-year term, at which point he or she will have to renew.
 This gives borrowers the peace of mind that their mortgage payments will not fluctuate, even if interest rates change.
-However, borrowers will have to renegotiate when it comes time to renew, as the same rate may no longer be available, particularly if interest rates have risen.
+However, borrowers will have to renegotiate when it comes time to renew.

 Which Rate Type is Better for Your Borrowing Needs?